New Microstrategy (MSTR) Analysis: Bitcoin Ponzi Scheme?

 The discount to NAV was like free money laying on the ground waiting to be picked up.

-But this is not the case for Microstrategy.
+But this is not the case for this company.
 In fact, it is the exact opposite.

 How Much Bitcoin Does Microstrategy Own?

-The accounting standard changes in 2025, so this undervaluing issue will be going away shortly by their next filing and the Bitcoin will be valued appropriately.
+The accounting standard changes in 2025, so this undervaluing issue will be going away shortly by their next filing and their crypto will be valued appropriately.

-In Sept 2024, they had 252,220 Bitcoin, but they continuously issue debt and stock to buy Bitcoin and in 3 months they have almost doubled their Bitcoin holdings to 447,470 as of the latest January figures.
+In Sept 2024, they had 252,220 Bitcoin, but they continuously issue debt and stock to buy more of it and in 3 months they have almost doubled their holdings to 447,470 as of the latest January figures.

 We could get all fancy and try to value the business from a DCF standpoint, but its really a minor detail standing next to the $42 billion pile.